 I always want to capture the essence of innovation, the community, the engagement.
-I chose the specific moment just before the start.
+I chose the specific moment just before the start of the JIN event.
 The book club was the opening act.
 It sparked 1-on-1 discussions.
 It was too good to pass up.
 The event organizers can now use the images to promote future events as well as instill a sense of community in those who attended.

-The key to growing meeting engagement is to break down the 4th wall of your meeting rooms.
+The key to growing meeting attendance is to break down the 4th wall of your meeting.
 It gives you an opening to extend the excitement as well as the content beyond the meeting venue.
-The images you include with your "Save the Date" announcement help fill the room if they convey a sense of excitement while compelling those who are simply "Interested" to say, "I need to be in that room, I'm going."
+The images you include with your "Save the Date" announcement help fill the room for your next event, if they convey a sense of excitement while compelling those who are simply "Interested" to say, "I need to be in that room, I'm going."

 Tips for using the Art of Digital Leverage to create a successful event promotion:

 - Anticipate the best moments for crowd shots.
 The punchline of a joke, applause, interactive exercises, each provides an opportunity to capture the essence of the event.